 MCP Server Setup

 The Albumi MCP server lets AI agents work directly with your architecture data — pull, generate, validate, audit, and push changes.
+It ships as part of @albumi/cli — a single binary (albumi) that works as both a command-line tool and an MCP stdio server.

 Prerequisites